thosgood/thosgood.github.io/content/blog/2022-06-01-various-notions-of-cosimplicial-presheaves.md

 created_at: 2022-05-30
 ---

 For the first time, I have released into the wild a preprint of which I am the sole author, and had no real supervision.
 This is a scary moment indeed — how do I know that I haven't written complete made-up nonsense?
 It's true that I talked with a couple of close colleagues about the results, and they nodded in vague agreement, but the responsibility of checking the actual formal details is all on me.
 Even worse, I wanted to include some results about something that I don't really have any formal experience with.
 Anyway, I hope the resulting paper is at least mildly "good" (whatever that might mean).
-It's called "Various notions of (co)simplicial (pre)sheaves", and will be up on the arXiv soon (and I'll update this post with a link when it's live).
+It's called "Various notions of (co)simplicial (pre)sheaves", and is now on the arXiv: <a href="https://arxiv.org/abs/2205.15185">2205.15185</a>.

 <!-- more -->